alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 Checks any message you send for a chat prefix and sends it to the proper chat window.
 Probably largely useless to you without modification.

-* `.dt`: Actually doesn’t send anything, but runs the `RatAttack.announceNearestCMDR` command with the system given in the rest of the message.
+* `.nc`: Actually doesn’t send anything, but runs the `RatAttack.announceNearestCMDR` command with the system given in the rest of the message.
 * `.dc`: Sends the message to the Discord window.